 #5 Digitally motivated governance

-Singapore’s commitment to being the world’s most technologically efficient nations touches everything within its parameter.
-From transportation and education to urban planning and innovation labs.
+Singapore’s commitment to being the world’s most technologically efficient nation touches everything within its parameters, from transportation and education to urban planning and innovation labs.

 Some of the key deliverables include:

-Additionally, the National Digital Identity system (NDI) is being developed as an extension of the SingPass authentication system.
+The National Digital Identity System (NDI) is also being developed as an extension of the SingPass authentication system.

-It’s purpose?
+Its purpose?
 To create better security and convenience during online transactions.
-It will also be provide Singaporeans with a single digital identity to transact public and private sectors.
+It will also give Singaporeans a single digital identity to transact public and private sectors.

-This transformative ecosystem makes Singapore a major attraction for global businesses and is a key element to its expansion.
+This transformative ecosystem of innovative solutions makes Singapore a major attraction for global businesses and is a key element to its expansion.